mohitmv/mflags/README.md

 (int, string etc.) or **vector-of-core-types**, or **tuple/pair-of-core-types**, or **vector-of-tuple/pair-of-core-types**.
-All of this without requiring insane amount of boilerplate code from users of mflags, and without doing non-untuitive magical things internally.
+All of this without requiring insane amount of boilerplate code from users of mflags, and without doing untuitive magical things internally.

-## How to use in a super simple way:
+## How to use mflags:

-There are two ways of using it, and these two ways can be compiled as well:
+There are two ways of using it, and these two ways can be combined as well:

 ### First way of using it: